 Brushless motors use a different wiring system to generate rotation, making them more efficient and powerful than those with brushes.
 Also, brushless motors are generally lighter and easier to handle.

-So why isn’t every drill brushless?
+So why isn’t every drill and driver brushless?
 As you probably guessed, it comes down to cost.
 I.e. a brushless drill can cost twice as much as one with brushes.
 However, brushless drills can last twice as long, so they cost the same over the long run.

 Batteries